lyhiving/baserow2/docs/guides/baserow-docker-how-to.md

 Find below a list of FAQs and common operations when working with Baserow's docker environment.

-See [baserow's baserow docker api](../getting-started/docker-usage.md) for the full details on what commands and environment variables baserow's docker-compose and docker image's support.
+See [baserow's docker api](../reference/baserow-docker-api.md) for the full details on what commands and environment variables baserow's docker-compose and docker image's support.